calyxir/calyx/docs/fud/circt.md

 ```

 ## Rust compiler -> MLIR
-To round-trip back to the Calyx Dialect, we can use `fud`:
+To round-trip back to the Calyx dialect, we can use `fud`:
 ```
 fud exec path/to/file --to mlir
 ```